Sandy, Utah: Progress

 As of February 2017, the first phase of the Shops at South Town redevelopment is complete and the Central Village office towers (including a new InContact headquarters), the Hale Center Theatre, and the Park at City Center residential project are near completion.
 The East Village transit-oriented development is nearly halfway complete, with residential projects near completion and mixed-use projects planned for a late 2017 or early 2018 groundbreaking.
 Transit enhancements are planned to connect the TRAX station to the South Jordan FrontRunner station, and create a link between the active villages, by way of rubber-tire bus, trolleybus, or tram.
 This route has been studied and is currently under planning.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 22.4 mi2, of which 22.3 mi2 is land and 0.04 mi2 (0.09%) is water.

 The major residential region of eastern Sandy sits on the slopes of the Wasatch Range while the western section lies at the bottom of the valley.
 Interstate 15 and State Street (US-89) run through the western portions of the city, while the Jordan River forms part of the western border with West Jordan and South Jordan.